nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

     ![scraper page1](media/lab8_scraper_page1.png)
     ![scraper page2](media/lab8_scraper_page2.png)

-    If you see an HTML page from NGINX KIC similar to the one above, you are good to go.
+    If you see an HTML page from NGINX NIC similar to the one above, you are good to go.
 If you refresh this page several times, you will see that the stats are immediately updated.
 Notice that there is a `# TYPE and # HELP` in the scraper page entries, which describes the data type and definition of each metric.

     <br>

     > It is important to point out, that the scraper page contains `all` of the NGINX Plus statistics that you see on the Dashboard, and a few extras.

-    >> **This rich set of metrics will provide a great data source for the monitoring and graphing of NGINX Plus KIC.**
+    >> **This rich set of metrics will provide a great data source for the monitoring and graphing of NGINX Plus NIC.**

     <br/>